 Thinkful Coding Bootcamp Interview Questions

-During the Actualize interview, they have four basic practices they want you to follow.
+During the Thinkful interview, they have four basic practices they want you to follow.
 These practices include:

 - Be Professional: This doesn’t mean dress up in a business suit.
-What this means is come prepared to show you have done your research about the program you are applying for.
-Treat it like a job interview but it’s not necessary to go all out with the bells and whistles.
+It means you need to come prepared to show you have done your research about the program you’re applying for.
+Treat it like a job interview.
+But it’s not necessary to go all out with the bells and whistles.

 - Be Passionate: Thinkful doesn’t expect you to have tons of knowledge and experience, but they do expect you to have passion and drive.
 Don’t be afraid to show it!